-Rhode Island’s 2016 consumer guide to Medigap plans lists ten insurers that offer Medigap plans in the state.
-Blue Cross Blue Shield of Rhode Island is the only one that shows rates for enrollees under the age of 65, and only for Medigap Plan A. Blue Cross Blue Shield of Rhode Island confirmed by phone that they are the only Medigap insurer in the state that offers coverage to people under the age of 65, although they only offer Plan A to those enrollees.
+Rhode Island’s 2020 Medigap rate filing details include six insurers that offer Medigap plans in the state.
+As of 2019, Blue Cross Blue Shield of Rhode Island confirmed by phone that they are the only Medigap insurer in the state that offers coverage to people under the age of 65, although they only offer Plan A to those enrollees.
 BCBSRI has made the choice to offer this coverage — there is no state requirement that they do so, but they felt that with their long history in the state’s market, it was important to ensure that all Medicare beneficiaries would have access to Medigap plans.
 Plan A enrollees under the age of 65 pay standard rates, as they are not eligible for the discounted rates that BCBSRI offers to people who are at least 65 years old.

 Medicare Part D in Rhode Island